 Dr. Sullivan points out the discrepancy in sentences applied to female abusers who abuse teenage boys and female abusers who abuse young children in the family home or a nursery, the latter category tending to get much more substantial sentences.

-Earlier this year, an 18 year old nursery nurse Sophie Elms was named as the UK’s youngest paedophile having been sentenced to over 7 years for committing sex offences against two toddlers.
+- In 2019, an 18 year old nursery nurse Sophie Elms was named as the UK’s youngest paedophile having been sentenced to over 7 years for sexually abusing two toddlers.
 She was only 17 when she committed the offences.

 Following conviction of a perpetrator in the criminal courts, victims of such abuse may consider seeking alternative redress in the civil courts.